 For the health and safety of our guests and staff, the Museum has modified its visitor experience in strategic ways to stay true to our mission of learning through play while maintaining new health and safety protocols in accordance with state and local public health guidelines.
 This approach will allow the Museum to stay open and gradually increase our capacity and days/hours of operation.
 Please continue to check our website for new updates and thank you for understanding!

 What health and safety measures are in place at the Museum?

 - The Museum is reopening with new procedures and increased cleaning practices to keep guests and staff healthy and safe while onsite.

 - In accordance with California's public health order released on June 15, the Museum will no longer require masks in our outdoor Trudy Bronner Discovery Garden.
-However, because children under the age of 12 cannot be vaccinated, we strongly encourage all guests to continue using their masks and serve as good role models for our youngest visitors.
+We strongly encourage all guests to continue using their masks and serve as good role models for our youngest visitors.
 When indoors, face masks are still required for all guests over the age of 2, regardless of vaccination status.

 - Social distancing between family groups is strongly encouraged and adults must stay with their children at all times.

 - There are multiple hand washing and sanitizing stations throughout the Museum.

 - Failure to adhere to health and safety protocols may result in guests being asked to leave the Museum.

 Do I have to wear a face covering during my visit?